GryffDavid/GryffDavid/README.md

 ### I am actively searching for a job in game design/gameplay programming.
 I'm a 28 year old South African indie game developer, looking to move into salaried AAA development.
-I have 8 years of experience with C# and Microsoft XNA/Monogame.
+I am hungry for opportunity and I’m unrelentingly ambitious.
+I have 8 years of game development experience with C# and Microsoft XNA/Monogame.
 I know C# like the back of my hand, but I'm also familiar with C++.
 I started programming when 7 and I've been making my own games since I was 11.

 My primary love is game design, but I also enjoy programming.
 I'm a good all-rounder having had experience in all areas of game development while developing a game of my own from the ground up without an engine.
 I have mostly focused on gameplay design and programming, but my experience also includes UI design, graphics programming, testing, getting player feedback, tools development etc.